Riele Downs

-Riele Downs (born July 8, 2001) is a Canadian actress.
+Riele Downs (born July 8, 2001) is a Canadian and American actress.
 She began her career as a child actress, playing Faith in the 2013 film The Best Man Holiday.
 She went on to co-star as Charlotte on the Nickelodeon television series Henry Danger from 2014 to 2020.

 Early life and career

 Downs was born on July 8, 2001.
 She has indicated that she has "some experience with dancing".

-Downs started acting when she was 3 years old, and got her first role in the 2005 film Four Brothers playing the role of Amelia Mercer.
+Downs started acting when she was 3 years old and got her first role in the 2005 film Four Brothers, playing Amelia Mercer.
 She appeared in A Russell Peters Christmas Special in 2013.
 The same year, Downs played Faith Sullivan in the 2013 comedy-drama film The Best Man Holiday.
-In 2014, she appeared in the television films Fir Crazy and The Gabby Douglas Story.
+In 2022, she appeared in the television films Fir Crazy and The Gabby Douglas Story.

-In 2014, Downs was cast in her first starring role, on the Nickelodeon television series Henry Danger, playing the role of Charlotte, who is the best friend of the titular character.
-In 2017, she co-starred with Lizzy Greene in the Nickelodeon television film Tiny Christmas.
+In 2014, Downs was cast in her first starring role on the Nickelodeon television series Henry Danger, playing Charlotte, the best friend of the titular character.
+In 2017, she co-starred in the supernatural teen comedy film Darby and the Dead.

-In 2022, Downs starred in the lead role of Darby Harper in the Hulu film Darby and the Dead.

-In 2024, Downs was cast as Carlesha Gaither in the Lifetime film Abducted Off the Streets: The Carlesha Gaither Story as part of its "Ripped from the Headlines" feature films that is based on the kidnapping of Carlesha Gaither.
+In 2024, Downs was cast as Carlesha Gaither in the Lifetime film Abducted Off the Streets: The Carlesha Gaither Story, as part of its "Ripped from the Headlines" series based on the kidnapping of Carlesha Gaither.